-In today’s fragmented and quickly changing business environment, intellectual property (IP) has become one of the most valuable assets, if not the only valuable asset for a lot of software as a service companies.
-From seed stage startups to unicorns, startups are investing more and more in research and development (R&D) to create products and services that can help them stay ahead of the competition or create an entirely new playing industry to operate in.
-However, with acceleration of the tech industry and the growth of software as a service providing real world solutions, the risk of intellectual property copying or worst yet, theft has also grown.
-That’s why non-disclosure agreements (NDA’s) have become a crucial tool to protect the intellectual property of startups.
+In today’s fragmented and quickly changing business environment, intellectual property (IP) has become one of the most valuable assets, if not the only valuable asset for a lot of software as a service company.
+From seed-stage startups to unicorns, startups are investing more and more in research and development (R&D) to create products and services that can help them stay ahead of the competition or create an entirely new playing industry to operate in.
+However, with the acceleration of the tech industry and the growth of software as a service providing real-world solutions, the risk of intellectual property copying or worse yet, theft has also grown.
+That’s why non-disclosure agreements (NDAs) have become a crucial tool to protect the intellectual property of startups.
 In this blog, we will discuss the question of why are NDA’s important to protect IP.

 Firstly, what is an NDA?

 An NDA is a legal contract between two parties that sets out the terms and conditions of how confidential information will be shared between them.
 The parties involved in the NDA are the disclosing party (the party that shares the confidential information – in a lot of cases this will be you and your business) and the receiving party (the party that receives the confidential information, this could be contractors, customers or investors).
 The NDA ensures that the receiving party keeps the confidential information private and does not use it for any purpose other than the purpose for which it was disclosed.
 The NDA can be mutual, meaning both parties agree to keep each other’s information confidential, or it can be one-sided, with only one party disclosing confidential information.